AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Getting Started/agora_chat_get_started_web.md

 In addition to integrating the Agora Chat SDK into your project through npm, you can also manually download the [Agora Chat SDK for Web](https://www.npmjs.com/package/agora-chat).

 a.
-In the SDK folder, find the JS file in the `libs` folder and save it to your project directory.
+In the SDK folder, find the JS file `Agora-chat.js` and save it to your project directory.

 b.
 Open the HTML file in your project directory and add the following code to refer to the JS file: